One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 Commit Kafka offset

 The idempotency key was there, but it was written after the side effect, not checked before it.
 Under normal operation this never mattered because we never replayed events.
-The offset reset turned our theoretical weakness into a $183k incident.
+The offset reset turned a theoretical weakness into a $183k incident.

-The Fix
+The fix

 We worked in parallel on two tracks: immediate remediation and structural hardening.